eshwen/SemivisibleJets/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-1707.05326%20-green.svg)](https://arxiv.org/abs/1707.05326)

 This repository contains model files necessary for generation of semi-visible jet Monte Carlo signal events in `MadGraph`.
 It also includes instructions of how to generate gridpacks for production with these models, and how to run them through the FullSim CMSSW chain to create nanoAOD files for analysis.
-Please see [1707.05326](https://arxiv.org/abs/1707.05326) and [1503.00009](https://arxiv.org/abs/1503.00009) for for further details about the models.
+Please see [1707.05326](https://arxiv.org/abs/1707.05326) and [1503.00009](https://arxiv.org/abs/1503.00009) for further details about the models.
 Please note that a recent version of `PYTHIA` (> 8.230) including the Hidden Valley module and running of the dark coupling is required when implementing the subsequent dark hadronization.

 UFO files associated with two UV completions are provided (under [madgraph/models/](madgraph/models/)):

 ### s-channel model <a name="schannelmodel"></a>

 An s-channel production ([DMsimp_SVJ_s_spin1](madgraph/models/DMsimp_SVJ_s_spin1)) mediated through a new heavy Z'.
 The model provided is a modified version of the spin-1 `DMsimp` model (http://feynrules.irmp.ucl.ac.be/wiki/DMsimp) implemented through `FeynRules`.

 ### t-channel model <a name="tchannelmodel"></a>

 A t-channel production ([DMsimp_SVJ_t](madgraph/models/DMsimp_SVJ_t)) where the dark and visible sectors interact through a new scalar bi-fundamental.

 The bi-fundamentals are denoted with `su11, su12, su21, su22...`, where `u` etc explicitly specifies the QCD flavour index and the numbers are the explicit dark non-Abelian group indices.
 Similarly, the dark quarks are labeled as `qv11, qv12, qv21, qv22`.

 Please note that a modified version of `MadGraph` using the patch included [here](https://bugs.launchpad.net/mg5amcnlo/+bug/1702712) is required to ensure a stable cross section for event generation using this model.

 A `FeynRules` model file ([DMsimp_tchannel.fr](madgraph/models/DMsimp_SVJ_t/DMsimp_tchannel.fr)) as well as the `Mathematica` notebook ([DMsimp_tchannel.nb](madgraph/models/DMsimp_SVJ_t/DMsimp_tchannel.nb)) used to generated the UFO output are also provided.